Elena Tsagrinou: 2018–present: Solo career and Eurovision Song Contest

 After her withdrawal from OtherView, she started the preparations for her first personal album, while in June 2018, she appeared at the MAD Video Music Awards, performing a remix of Panos Kiamos' track "Thelo Na se Xanado" with Bo.
 At the same time, she started appearances at the Fantasia Live nightclub with Konstantinos Argyros and Nino.

 On 1 July 2018, she released her first solo track, entitled "Pame Ap' Tin Arhi", which a little later was released in English, as "Summer Romance".
 The lyrics were written by Nikos Moraitis while the music by Dimitris Kontopoulos.
 On 23 October of the same year, she released her second solo track, entitled "Paradeisos", with lyrics & music by ARCADE.
 On 6 December, the song "Ela tin protochronia" was released together with Elias Vrettos, Giorgos Kartelias, Elina Papila, Bo, REC, OGE and the radio station 104.8fm of Chalkida, with the aim of financially strengthening the voluntary, non-profit organization for special care and protection of mother and child, Ark of the World.

 In the winter season 2018-2019 she made live appearances at the Fantasia Live nightclub with Konstantinos Argyros, Demy, 719 The Band, Andromache and George Livanis.

 In April 2019, she participated in MADWalk - The Fashion Music Project, performing with Dakis the song "Tsai me Lemoni".

 In June of the same year, she appeared at the MAD Video Music Awards performing the song "San Lava" with OGE.

 On 2 November 2019, her third solo song was released, entitled "Logia" with lyrics and music by Leonidas Sozos.
 Also, in the same month, she started live appearances at BOX Athens with Melisses, Tamta & Matina Zara for the 2019–2020 season.
 In July 2020 she released her fourth solo song entitled "Amore" and a collaboration with Mike, entitled "Pare Me Agkalia".
 Also, in the summer of the same year, she performed at the nightclub Posidonio Music Hall with Panos Kiamos, Anastasios Rammos and Tania Karra.

 On 25 November 2020, it was announced that she will represent Cyprus at the Eurovision Song Contest 2021, in Rotterdam, the Netherlands, with the song "El Diablo".
+The song place 16th out of 26 countries in the Grand Final.

 Personal life

 From to 2017 to 2022, Tsagrinou had been in an on-off relationship with Greek rapper Mike.
 In April 2022, Tsagrinou confirmed her relationship with DJ Stephan.

+On February 24 2024, she announced that she is pregnant.